RasaHQ/rasa/docs/core/reminders-and-external-events.rst

 .. warning::

-  Reminders are cancelled whenever you shutdown rasa.
+  Reminders are cancelled whenever you shutdown your Rasa server.

 .. warning::

-  Reminders currently (Rasa 1.7) don't work in `rasa shell`.
+  Reminders currently (Rasa 1.8) don't work in `rasa shell`.
-  Use `rasa x` instead.
+  You have to test them with a
+  `running Rasa X server <https://rasa.com/docs/rasa-x/installation-and-setup/docker-compose-script/>`_ instead.

 .. note::